 Parkinson’s disease causes and risk factors:

 There is no certain cause of Parkinson’s disease.
-There are many people around the world who suffer from this problem and the condition usually gets worse with the ageing process.
+Many people worldwide suffer from this problem; the condition usually gets worse with the ageing process.
 It is thought to be caused by some of the factors formed from a combination of environmental and genetical factors.
 The factors that are the cause of Parkinson’s disease include:

 - Exposure to environmental toxins

 - Inflammation of tissues of the nervous system, etc.

 Parkinson’s disease is a problem related to movement.
 Parkinson’s disease affects not only the physical aspects of the body, but it also affects many other aspects of the body too such as loss of smell, vivid dreams, sleep disorders, and depression, etc.